divarsoy/exchangeapi/README.md

 - ExchangeController.php - The ExchangeController is responsible for orchestrating the requests and responses and calling the right models to deal with the business logic.

 ### Models
-- Exchange.php - The Exchange model deals with the business logic for converting the currencies, using the DatabaseCache to fetch cached data or using the CurrencyRepository to fetch the rates information if not cached.
+- Exchange.php - The Exchange model deals with the business logic for converting the currencies, using the ExchangeCache to fetch cached data or using the CurrencyRepository to fetch the rates information if not cached.
 The model will also return an error object for invalid requests.
-- DatabaseCache.php - The DatabaseCache model represents the cache in the database and will handle lookups and storing cached data.
+- ExchangeCache.php - The ExchangeCache model represents the cache in the database and will handle lookups and storing cached data.
 - CurrencyRepository.php - The CurrencyRepository handles the request to the the third party api for fetching the rates information.
 It has got its own model to make it mockable in tests.
 It will throw an error if the response to the third party api was not successfull.

 **Reponse Models:**